-This page explains what happens if your landlord applies to court to evict you, and what you should do when you receive a letter from the court.
+If your landlord applies to court for a possession order you should receive a letter from the court.

-Will there be a hearing?
+Will there always be a court hearing?

-- you are an assured shorthold tenant, and
+- you are an assured shorthold tenant

-- you don’t disagree with your landlord’s claim,
+- you don’t disagree with your landlord’s claim, and

 - you haven’t asked the court to delay the eviction.